|Grade:||Letter grade (A through F)|

 The course is taught in parallel with other courses in the Arctic Nature Guide study.
 It is mainly practically oriented, but also includes a theoretical approach.
 It comprises field excursions and teaching in varied nature of the Arctic throughout the year.
 The course aims to gradually build up the students’ expertise in safety and leadership in the Arctic nature.

 Main instructions and field work:

-- Polar bear safety: Safety in polar bear country and handling of conflict situations and encounters.
+- Polar bear safety: Review of laws and regulations, safety in polar bear country and handling of conflict situations and encounters.
 Theory about polar bears and knowledge about procedures, includes practical shooting training and use of pyrotechnic for deterrent.
 Starts with focus on basic firearms skills and developed to scenario training including decision making and leading groups in encounters situations.
 Duration six days.

 - Crisis management and leadership under challenging conditions: Theory and practical introduction to management principles, decision-making and accident scene command.
 Including knowledge of human achievements in an Arctic environment.
 Duration two and a half days.

 - Safety management of field activities.
-Theory and practical use of risk analysis, preparation of HSE plans and quality assurance of field activities with a risk-based approach.
+Review of laws and regulations, theory and practical use of risk analysis, preparation of HSE plans and quality assurance of field activities with a risk-based approach.
 Duration two and a half days.

 - Arctic first aid: Practical first aid training with focus on Arctic conditions and injuries related to activities on guided trips.
 The course and training according to the Norwegian Red Cross’ standards.
 Duration five days.

 - Sea ice safety: Theory and practical training in travelling safely on sea ice.
 Include planning, procedures, organization, and travel with groups on sea ice.
 Practical training in self-rescue, buddy-rescue and use of safety equipment.
 Duration one and a half days.